syedshahlal/Text_Summarization_NLP/README.md

 # AWS-CICD-Deployment-with-Github-Actions

-## 1. Login to AWS console.
+## 1. Login to the AWS console.

-## 2. Create IAM user for deployment
+## 2. Create an IAM user for deployment

 	#with specific access

-	1. EC2 access : It is virtual machine
+	1. EC2 access: It is a virtual machine

-	2. ECR: Elastic Container registry to save your docker image in aws
+	2. ECR: Elastic Container registry to save your docker image in AWS

 	#Description: About the deployment

-	1. Build docker image of the source code
+	1. Build a docker image of the source code

 	2. Push your docker image to ECR